 - Facilitation of relations with third countries of which one of the other Party has a better knowledge or is closer geographically.

-- Exchange visits or regular meetings with the aim of exchange of exchanging experience and technical knowledge
+- Exchange visits or regular meetings with the aim of exchanging experience and technical knowledge

 - Discussion on any problem that may arise regarding activities in the field of aviation safety in terms of SARPs.